The Future of AI Part 3

 Source Image Above Nguyen et al. "Manipulating Soft Tissues by Deep Reinforcement Learning for Autonomous Robotic Surgery"

-It is envisaged that Deep Reinforcement Learning will also assist in the training of surgeons in the future for example in relation to Minimally Invasive Surgery for laparoscopy and as Liu and Jiang explored in "Deep Reinforcement Learning for Surgical Gesture Segmentation and Classification" for objective surgical skill assessment and for improving efficiency and "quality of surgery training in relation to segmenting robotic kinematic data or video sequence and to classify segmented pieces into surgical gestures, such as reaching for the needle, orienting needle and pushing needle through the tissue, etc."
+It is envisaged that Deep Reinforcement Learning will also assist in the training of surgeons in the future for example in relation to Minimally Invasive Surgery for laparoscopy and as Liu and Jiang explored in "Deep Reinforcement Learning for Surgical Gesture Segmentation and Classification" for objective surgical assessment and for improving efficiency and "quality of surgery training in relation to segmenting robotic kinematic data or video sequence and to classify segmented pieces into surgical gestures, such as reaching for the needle, orienting needle and pushing needle through the tissue, etc."

 Robotics and AI to help take care of the ageing population